-COMMON NAME SCIENTIFIC NAME
+SCIENTIFIC NAME COMMON NAME

-Black Bears Ursus americanus

-Bobcat Lynx rufus

-Bobwhite Quail Colinus virginianus

-Eastern Cottontail Rabbit Sylvilagus floridanus

-Coyote Canis latrans
+Canis latrans Coyote

-Fox Squirrels Sciurus niger
+Sciurus niger Fox Squirrels

-Gray Fox Urocyon cinereoargenteus
+Urocyon cinereoargenteus Gray Fox

-Gray Squirrels Sciurus carolinensis
+Sciurus carolinensis Gray Squirrels

-Mourning Dove Lenaida macroura
+Lenaida macroura Mourning Dove

-North American Beaver Castor canadensis
+Castor canadensis North American Beaver

-Virginia Opossum Didelphis virginiana
+Didelphis virginiana Virginia Opossum

-Raccoon Procyon lotor
+Procyon lotor Raccoon

-River Otter Lontra canadensis
+Lontra canadensis River Otter

-Striped Skunk Mephitis mephitis
+Mephitis mephitis Striped Skunk

-Swamp Rabbit Sylvilagus aquaticus
+Sylvilagus aquaticus Swamp Rabbit

-White-Tailed Deer Odocoileus virginianus
+Odocoileus virginianus White-Tailed Deer

-Eastern Wild Turkey Meleagris gallopavo
+Meleagris gallopavo Eastern Wild Turkey

-Birding enthusiasts are provided an excellent opportunity for viewing at the Blue Mountain Lake area.
+Birding enthusiasts are provided an excellent opportunity for viewing in the Blue Mountain Lake area.
 Additionally, a wide variety of waterfowl species migrating along the central flyway utilize Blue Mountain Lake.
 Of the birds on the state list, over 300 have been recorded on or near the lake.
-Winter flooding which spreads into bottomland hardwoods provides feeding opportunities for many of the dabbling species while the open water of the lake is utilized by other diving duck species.
-A list of common bird species may be found in Table 3-4.
+These species can be found at the Cornell Lab of Ornithology eBird website.
+Winter flooding, which spreads into bottomland hardwoods, provides feeding opportunities for many of the dabbling species while the open water of the lake is utilized by other diving duck species.
+A list of common bird species at the lake may be found in Table 3-4.